 Spy shots of the test mule have shown the car’s number plate to have a distinctive ‘S’ which would mean the vehicle is registered in Stuttgart – home of electrics masters Bosch.

-We’ve already seen the Modena based manufacturer place a Stop-Start option on the California and is thought to be just the start of the veteran supercar producer’s plans for a complete turnaround on how their engines are designed.
+We’ve already seen the Modena-based manufacturer place a Stop-Start option on California and is thought to be just the start of the veteran supercar producer’s plans for a complete turnaround on how their engines are designed.

 Like Porsche’s upcoming 918 project, the Enzo replacement will be helped massively by this electric intervention and the numbers floating around tend to be around the 1000 bhp mark, which obviously would make for Ferrari’s most powerful production car after the recently revealed F12 Berlinetta.

-Many purists may be upset with the new direction of their favourite badges, but there’s no plans to take their engines down the diesel route (apart from Porsche obviously) and it’s not like supercar owners will be considering a fuel card anytime soon.
+Many purists may be upset with the new direction of their favourite badges, but there are no plans to take their engines down the diesel route (apart from Porsche obviously) and it’s not like supercar owners will be considering a fuel card anytime soon.